 The experimentation has led me to discover and acquire millionaire habits that I’d like to share in this article.
 Of course, most of these habits are not actually mine, but I have ‘stolen’ them from ultra-successful people.

 I hope that this article will inspire you to start engineering your perfect day which, in turn, will evolve into a perfect life.

 Waking up Early

-Waking up early has given me the most significant results since I decided to make a shift from being a night owl to an early bird.
-I used to have my peak hours from 1 am to 4 am and would get amazing work done with sharp focus.
-Years passed by and I realized that getting enough sleep on a regular basis is the key to ultimate performance and productivity, not to mention the increased quality of life.
+Waking up early has given me the most significant results since I decided to shift from being a night owl to an early bird.
+I used to have my peak hours from 1 am to 4 am and get amazing work done with a sharp focus.
+However, years passed by, and I realized that getting enough sleep regularly is the key to ultimate performance and productivity, not to mention the increased quality of life.